Contents

 Photography as Activism moved me to create a class based on its inspiring contents!
 Before reading it, I felt my impulse to make change through images was a futile effort.
 The in-depth interviews along with Bogre's articulate delivery of the history and philosophy guiding the work plot our path forward.

-Judy Walgren, Pulitzer Prize winning photojournalist and faculty at Foothill College, San Francisco
+Judy Walgren, Pulitzer Prize-winning photojournalist and faculty at Foothill College, San Francisco

 Informative!
 Enriching!
 Engrossing!
-In Photography as Activism, Bogre draws on her 30 years of cross-practice experience to produce this Must-Read guide for documentary practitioners, and a Really-Should-Read for everyone studying the processes of social reform in North America, mid 19th Century to now, with insights and inspirations for the future.
+In Photography as Activism, Bogre draws on her 30 years of cross-practice experience to produce this Must-Read guide for documentary practitioners, and a Really-Should-Read for everyone studying the processes of social reform in North America, mid-19th century to now, with insights and inspirations for the future.

-Stephen Mayes, Executive Director, the Tim Hetherington Trust
+Stephen Mayes, Executive Director, Tim Hetherington Trust